DanielChang98/nextjs-blog/posts/new-web-technology.md

 > Performance study by [LogRocket](https://blog.logrocket.com/next-js-vs-create-react-app/) on SSR vs CSR.

 There are other options as well (Static Generation) which you can customize to specific pages.
+Static Generation allows the HTML pages to be generated at **build time**.

 ### 2. Code Splitting
-Next.js make code splitting easy compared to React.
+Next.js makes code splitting easier compared to React.
 Code splitting can improve peformance because the user receive only the code needed for that page.
 There are 2 levels to code splitting:
 - **Route based** -> All the code related to that route is sent to the user.
 - **Components based** -> Only the code for components that are required are sent to the user.